Flexible research careers

 The Wellcome Sanger Institute’s Janet Thornton Fellowships help scientists to return to research after a career break of a year or more.

-Maternity, paternity, adoption or sick leave
+Maternity, paternity, adoption and shared parental leave

 Flexible and part-time working